SixArmDonkey/aerodrome-for-jet/README.md

 ProductRec fromJson = ProductRec.fromJSON( json );
 ```

 ### 12: Retrieve a list of sku's on Jet

-If you want to see what sku's you have uploaded, you use this:
+This call allows you visibility into the total number of SKUs you have uploaded.
+Alternatively, the Partner Portal allows you to download a CSV file of all SKUs.

 ```java
 for( String sku : product.getSkuList( 0, 100 ))